mozmeao/www-admin/content/home-2019/card_10/en-US.md

 size: "medium"
 aspect_ratio: "3-2"
 include_highres_image: false
-desc: "In an increasingly connected world, the issues associated with insecure passwords and accounts will only increase.
+desc: "In a connected world, the issues associated with insecure passwords and accounts will only increase.
 Take steps to protect your family."
 ---